Industrial Engineering & Manufacturing Glossary

 Six Sigma

-Any period when equipment is not producing during planned production time.
-Includes planned (changeover, PM) and unplanned (breakdowns, material shortage).
-Cost calculator →
+Any period when equipment is not producing during planned production time, whether planned or unplanned.

 E